 Barker added, “Even before our first case, our local response to COVID-19 has deliberately and cohesively been a part of collaborating across the public and private sector.
 Our local leaders and the medical community have stepped up to the plate to provide for our citizens – from key PPE and sanitization items and spaces to operate creatively to innovative solutions for testing and expanding capacity where possible.
 We’ve seen some tremendous hits on our community throughout this public health crisis, but today’s news is a glimpse of good and hope as we continue to fight through this pandemic.”

-For additional information regarding testing during operation hours, calls can be made to 601-545-4580.
 For information regarding the City of Hattiesburg’s response to COVID-19, visit hattiesburgms.com/coronavirus.